SVP & CRE South Division Head – TD Bank

 A Texas native, Hugh earned his bachelor’s degree at the University of Texas and his MBA at the Duke University Fuqua School of Business.

 He is a member of such professional organizations as Urban Land Institute, The Real Estate Roundtable, International Council of Shopping Centers and was a founder of African American Real Estate Professionals (Washington, DC).
 Additionally, Hugh is Past Chairman of the Trustee Board at St. Augustine’s College, and currently serves on the board of directors for The Research Triangle Foundation and The Arts Empowerment Project.
 He is also Co-Founder of BP Basketball, Inc., a Charlotte based non-profit dedicated to mentoring youth through basketball.
 He is a member of Kappa Alpha Psi Fraternity, Duke University Fuqua School of Business Keller Society and Iron Dukes, and supports numerous other community organizations in the Charlotte Area, including the Hydrocephalus Association WALK and the Steve Smith Foundation.

-Hugh, his wife Natalie, and their two children, Andrew (19) and Chloe (15) live in Charlotte, N.C.
+Hugh, his wife Natalie, and their two children, Andrew (19) who has hydrocephalus, and Chloe (15) live in Charlotte, N.C.